jtwebb/action-check-typescript/README.md

   <a href="https://github.com/actions/typescript-action/actions"><img alt="typescript-action status" src="https://github.com/actions/typescript-action/workflows/build-test/badge.svg"></a>
 </p>

+# Credit
+This action was originally developed by <a href="https://github.com/Arhia/action-check-typescript">Arhia</a> and it worked great but I ran into issues specifically with outputs being too long. <a href="https://github.com/Arhia/action-check-typescript/pull/519">This PR by ChrisWiles</a> fixes those issues but it seems the original action creator never merged in the change.
+So this action is just the action created by Arhia with fixes by ChrisWiles and re-published in case others ran into the same issue I did.
+I don't want to take any credit here!

 # action-check-typescript

 `action-check-typescript` is a GitHub action designed to compile TypeScript files and display the errors found throughout the entire codebase as well as in files changed in pull requests (PRs).